Tien Chiu

 Four hours of hard work this morning (and another three hours last night) paid off!
 I finished sewing the outer part of the dress this morning.
 It’s beyond beautiful.

-Unfortunately, Mike had to leave for work before I could get him to take a photo of me in the dress, but I’ve put it up on a dress form for now, and will post a photo of the dress on me tonight or tomorrow.
+Unfortunately, B. had to leave for work before I could get him to take a photo of me in the dress, but I’ve put it up on a dress form for now, and will post a photo of the dress on me tonight or tomorrow.

 Warning: these are bad photos.
 The dress form, for one thing, doesn’t have a strapless bra on, so the fit isn’t very good, and it’s also pretty lumpy, so the dress doesn’t drape smoothly!
 I can’t wait until we can get better photos.